 “It’s a new way of communicating,” says Ms Ng, who works part-time as an associate lecturer at a polytechnic and as a principal trainer at Focus on the Family Singapore.
 Mr Sim is director of digital innovation at the National Volunteer and Philanthropy Centre.
 They have four daughters, aged between 19 and 27, and a three-month-old grandson.

 Learning different dance steps for the man and the woman means having to be clued in to each other’s non-verbal nuances and knowing when to move together or apart.

 “When couples learn to dance, you step on each other’s feet.
 One step wrong and you can get upset with each other.
 We talk about it,” says Ms Ng, adding that her husband once kicked her by accident and broke her toenail.

-Going on such weekly dance dates is a way to grow together and learn new skills as a couple, they say.
+Going on such weekly dance dates is a way to grow together and learn new skills as a couple, besides keeping the marriage strong, they say.

 “When couples first meet, they are on a path of discovering each other.
 For some, that process stops.
 You need to connect to continue to grow together,” says Ms Ng.

 Mr Sim adds: “You can learn more about each other when you are relaxed.
 In every relationship, communication is No. 1.”

 To keep their marriage strong, they also go on dates together to the spa or on cruises, as well as have dinner or watch arts performances together.

 But when their children were younger, requiring more intensive care, it was difficult for them to set aside time for regular dates and their outings together were more ad hoc.
 “We did not have a weekly date for close to 15 years,” says Ms Ng.